 - Small and medium-sized watercourses particularly affected by pesticide contamination

-- Medicinal products violate limits in many medium-sized and large rivers
+- Medicinal products exceed limits in many medium-sized and large watercourses

 - Micropollutants permanently above the limit value